HOW TO NEUTRALIZE CONCRETE ACID STAIN

 Neutralizing your acid stain is an absolutely essential step in a successful concrete acid stain application.
 Read more about the importance of this step, and find Direct Colors step by step tutorial on how to neutralize your acid stain.

-What Happens If I Don't Neutralize Acid Stain?
+What Happens If You Don't Neutralize Acid Stain?

 An active acid stain has a low PH that will damage the concrete sealer if not properly neutralized and cleaned.
 The acidic surface destroys the acrylic sealer from underneath, causing a blotchy appearance that will peel away.
 Without neutralizing, your concrete will eventually have to be stripped, properly cleaned and resealed.
 Improper cleaning and neutralizing is one of the leading causes of sealer failure.

-How Much Baking Soda Do I Need to Neutralize Acid Stain?
+How Much Baking Soda Do You Need to Neutralize Acid Stain?

 1 to 2 tablespoons of baking soda per gallon of water.

-How Long Do I Wait to Neutralize Acid Stain?
+How Long Do You Wait to Neutralize Acid Stain?

 You can neutralize the acid stain once the residue has dried and the stain has been given at least the recommended Minimum Time to React.
 If the acid stain does not have adequate time to react, it may hinder the vibrancy of your stain’s color.